The Asset Management Review: India

 As discussed in Section II, hedge funds established in India are required to be registered as Category III AIFs with SEBI.
 Such funds may also undertake leverage subject to the consent of its investors and subject to a maximum limit as may be prescribed by SEBI.

-Additionally, hedge funds formed outside India and which seek to invest in Indian listed securities or derivatives segments are required to register themselves as FPIs with SEBI.
+Additionally, hedge funds formed outside India and that seek to invest in Indian listed securities or derivatives segments are required to register themselves as FPIs with SEBI.

 v Private equity